 It is on this thought that I return to the meaning of Jack Dorsey’s first and last names.
 Did you know that Jack means “God is gracious” and his last name means “Dark”.
 Without realizing it, Jack pays homage to his first name daily by gracing humanity with a technology that allows billions around the world to connect with fellow free-thinkers and believers in free speech.
 Yet, like many of us, Jack also battles the darker side of his soul.

 Jack should know that there are certain birds that should never be caged, doing so robs humanity of songs that need to be heard.
 As you know by the articles I keep producing content on a daily basis, I am a good guy who is battling my own darkness as I try to be the essence of my first name.
 Teodrose means “God’s gift” and my last name means “my love”.
-As @markwahlberg notes in “the Other Guys” and I now retweet towards the CEO of Twitter, hey @Jack, “I’m a peacock you gotta let my tweets fly!
+As @markwahlberg notes in 'the Other Guys' and I now retweet towards the CEO of Twitter, hey @Jack, 'We are a peacocks you gotta let our tweets fly!
 Click To Tweet

 “Innocence is never lost, beloved.
 Never.
 It’s our souls.
 Our original good.
 Innocence is when you live love—in love, with love, being love—where love is your foundational and highest value.” ~ June Teenth

 We at Ghion Journal have decided to fully adopt the “give as you can” model.
 I stopped asking our readers to contribute to the Ghion Journal in order to give to others who need it.
 As fate would have it, our website was attacked and taken down last week, we invested heavily in order to upgrade the hosting plan and fortify our security.
 To that end, if you appreciate what you read here and want to support the Ghion Journal as we continue to speak truth to power and give voice to the voiceless, CLICK HERE to be redirected to the DonorBox page where you can make contributions or contribute below.